 Easter at the Farm

-Come celebrate spring’s arrival at the Museum this Easter weekend!
+Come celebrate spring’s arrival at the Canada Agriculture and Food Museum during Easter weekend!
 After a long winter, the barns have come alive with the arrival of newborn animals.
 Come welcome the soft little lambs, marvel at the rabbits’ silky fur and observe the fluffy newly-hatched chicks and ducklings from up close.
-Visitors can learn about the transformation of cacao beans into chocolate while helping make a chocolaty recipe and taste a delicious sample.
-What’s more, the annual egg hunt is on again – children 6 years-old and younger can participate in the egg hunt for tots while older children can take on the challenge of hunting for the “signs of spring” throughout the barns.
+Visitors can learn about the transformation of cacao beans into chocolate while helping make chocolate cake or carrot cake and taste a delicious sample.
+What’s more, the annual egg hunt is on again!
 All this from Good Friday through Easter Monday at the Canada Agriculture and Food Museum!

 |Family (2 adults and 3 children):||$30|

 |Children 3 to 12:||$9|

 - Don’t forget to wear your boots, it’s muddy at the Museum in the spring!